darkestmedium/FedoraKickstartsCustom/README.md

 **Wrapping repository** for the original Fedora kickstart files: [Fedora Kickstarts](https://pagure.io/fedora-kickstarts)

-This is a customized Fedora build based on a stripped-down GNOME Workstation release.
+This is a customized Fedora build based on a stripped-down GNOME Workstation release oriented for **Game Developemt**.
 It provides a bare minimum GNOME desktop environment with networking, Wi-Fi, some basic GNOME apps, shell extensions, and optional NVIDIA drivers (which you can easily disable).

 ### Additional Packages Include: